Pinafore/cl1-hw/parsing/README.md

 To warm up, you'll first compute PCFG probabilities from data.
-You'll create a class that can read in sentences (through the `add\_sentence` function and then answer queries using the `query` function.
+You'll create a class that can read in sentences (through the `add_sentence` function and then answer queries using the `query` function.

 Add the required functionality to the file `treebank.py`.
-You can see how the code will be called.
+You can see how the code will be called:

 ```